Youth Summer Sailing and Racing Camp

 LTS OPTI = LEARN TO SAIL OPTI

-This program will be divided into 3 classes based on age, skill and confidence.
+This program is divided into 3 classes based on age, skill and confidence.

 If your sailor is NEW to SBJSA, they will be placed in LTS Opti Beginner.
 They will sail with a partner for the week.
 This class is capped at 10 sailors for a healthy and safe instructor-student ratio.